jimrthy/frereth/apps/log-viewer/README.md

     M-x cider-connect    ; specify localhost:43043 when prompted

 This starts you in the user ns.

-TODO: Do you need to compile the file before you can start using it?
+Use `C-c C-k` to compile it.

     user> (setup-monitor! {:backend.system/routes {::routes/debug? true}
                            :backend.system/web-server {:backend.web.service/debug? true}})